5 Apr 2024

 Alfred Swinfield was the son of Joseph Swinfield (1843-1905) and his wife Hannah Riley, who had married at Alrewas in Staffordshire in 1865.
 He was yet another grandchild of Thomas Brown, a life-long bachelor, by Sarah Swinfield nee Hewitt, the estranged wife of Thomas Swinfield (1808-1893) who left his “family” behind to emigrate to America in 1854.
 So Sandra was, on paper, my 3rd cousin once removed.
 A very complicated and certainly not genetic relationship!

-Sandra was educated at Keynsham near Bristol, later studying microbiology and graduating with an M.Sc. in Brewing Science from Birmingham University.
+Sandra was educated at Keynsham near Bristol, later studying microbiology at Cardiff University and graduating with an M.Sc. in Brewing Technology from Birmingham University.
 She certainly put her education towards what was clearly to become a vocation in the brewing industry.
 Working for Courage and later Harp Lager, she took on the Eight Bells pub at Alton, Hampshire, and then worked for Ushers at Trowbridge in Wiltshire.
 Eventually she joined Wadworth’s in Devizes, where she became part of the team that brews her own favourite beer, the famous 6X.
 Those who enjoy real ale should be very grateful to her.

 Ashby de la Zouch - 11 September 2010